SESYNC-ci/basic-RMarkdown-lesson/README.md

 ## Instructor Notes

-This lesson is deprecated and was replaced with the following lesson:
+This lesson is archived and was replaced with the following lesson:

 * [Interactive RMarkdown](https://github.com/sesync-ci/interactive-rmarkdown-lesson)